 PM Modi chairs first National Ganga Council meet

-Kanpur (Uttar Pradesh) [India], Dec 14 (ANI): Prime Minister Narendra Modi chaired the first meeting of the National Ganga Council in Kanpur on Saturday.
+Kanpur (Uttar Pradesh) [India], Dec 14 (ANI): Prime Minister Narendra Modi chaired the first meeting of the National Ganga Council (NGC) here on Saturday.